pyeventsourcing/esdbclient/README.md

 was created.

-Alternatively, the optional `commit_position` argument can be used to specify a commit position from which commit position the group of consumers of the subscription should receive events.
+Alternatively, the optional `commit_position` argument can be used to specify a commit position from which the group of consumers of the subscription should receive events.
 Please note, the recorded event at the specified commit position might be included in the recorded events received by the group of consumers.